Andrea Ceccherini

-Andrea Ceccherini (born March 31, 1974) is an Italian civic leader who has been founder and president of Osservatorio Permanente Giovani-Editori since 2000.
+Andrea Ceccherini (born March 31, 1974) is an international civic leader who has been founder and president of Osservatorio for independent thinking since 2000.

 Career

 Andrea Ceccherini founded the "Progetto Città" organization in 1995, which is dedicated to training future young leaders and encouraging active participation in civic life.
 Since its founding, Andrea Ceccherini has served as the president of the organization.

-In June 2000, he co-founded the Osservatorio Permanente Giovani-Editori along with Cesare Romiti and Andrea Riffeser Monti.
+In June 2000, he co-founded the Osservatorio Permanente Giovani-Editori, known today as the Osservatorio for independent thinking, along with Cesare Romiti and Andrea Riffeser Monti.
 This Italian nonprofit organization, based in Florence, operates with the mission of developing critical thinking and civility of younger generations in the fields of media education and economic-financial literacy for young people.
 Andrea Ceccherini has served as the President of the organization since its inception.
-With him at the helm, the Osservatorio Permanente Giovani-Editori has developed several national and international projects, including Il Quotidiano in Classe (Daily Information in the Classroom), Young Factor, and Il Giornale in Ateneo (The Newspaper at University).
+With him at the helm, the Osservatorio has developed several national and international projects, including Il Quotidiano in Classe (Daily Information in the Classroom), Young Factor, and Il Giornale in Ateneo (The Newspaper at University).

 In September 2000, Il Quotidiano in Classe initiative was introduced as a media literacy project aimed at examining how different news outlets report the same news in distinct ways, with the goal of keeping young people engaged with world affairs and fostering their involvement as citizens in a democracy.
 Over the years, the following media partners have been involved in the project: Corriere della Sera, La Repubblica, Il Sole 24 Ore, Quotidiano Nazionale, La Nazione, Il Giorno, Il Resto del Carlino, La Stampa, Il Gazzettino, Il Messaggero, Il Mattino, L'Arena, Bresciaoggi, Gazzetta di Parma, Gazzetta del Sud, Il Giornale di Vicenza.
 The initiative has engaged millions of students over the years.

 In May 2014, Andrea Ceccherini launched "Young Factor", an economic and financial literacy project aimed at Italian high school students.
 Throughout ten class lessons, students are taught about ten important keywords in economic and financial education that are selected annually.
 Nearly 700,000 students participated in the project last year.
-To support "Young Factor", the Osservatorio Permanente Giovani-Editori partnered with major Italian banking institutions.
+To support "Young Factor", the Osservatorio partnered with major Italian banking institutions.